cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 - Incentivize timely delivery of the packet (`OnReceivePacket` called)
 - Incentivize relaying acks for these packets (`OnAcknowledgement` called)
-- Incentivize relaying timeouts for these packets when the receive fee was too low (`OnTimeout` called)
+- Incentivize relaying timeouts for these packets when the timeout has expired before packet is delivered (for example as receive fee was too low) (`OnTimeout` called)
 - Produces no extra IBC packets
 - One direction works, even when one chain does not support concept of fungible tokens
 - Opt-in for each chain implementing this. eg. ICS27 with fee support on chain A could connect to ICS27 without fee support on chain B.